 The difference that your project is making What are we looking for?
-That the project is addressing the issue of domestic abuse within the serving armed forces community and that it will Be able to make a significant difference to people's lives Be able to show that the grant will have longer term sustainable benefits that will have an ongoing legacy after the end of the grant What do you need to show What your project would do us?
-How this would help specific Armed Forces communities How people from Armed Forces communities have shaped this project or service; and how you know that they will use it How many people this is likely to help, and what difference this will make What the long-term benefits will be?
+That the project is addressing a specific need for partners of serving personnel and reservists and that it will Be able to make a significant difference to people's lives Be able to show that the grant will have longer term sustainable benefits that will have an ongoing legacy after the end of the grant What do you need to show What your project would do us?
+How this would help specific armed forces communities How people from Armed Forces communities have shaped this project or service; and how you know that they will use it How many people this is likely to help, and what difference this will make What the long-term benefits will be?